aymkojo/class-demo/README.md

 # class demo
- dedicated for software enginerring lab sessions
+ dedicated for software enginerring lab sessions only